 The pros of proton therapy for cancer include that it is more accurate than alternative treatments and less likely to cause damage to surrounding tissues.
 Proton therapy also can be precisely targeted to the exact depth of the tumor, minimizing damage to other parts of the body.
 The treatment can cause the same side effects as other forms of radiation treatment, however, and also is expensive.

-One of the main advantages of proton therapy for cancer is that it has a lower chance of causing severe side effects than other forms of therapy.
+One of the main advantages of proton therapy is that it has a lower chance of causing severe side effects than other forms of therapy.
 This is because protons are larger and heavier than the particles used in other types of radiation therapy.
 The larger mass means the protons don’t scatter into other parts of the body as much, reducing collateral damage to surrounding tissue.